DSpace-Labs/DSpace7RestTutorial/exercise3.md

 ## 3. Items

 ### 3a.
-Use Postman to list all items
+Use Postman to list all collections

-`api/core/items`
+`api/core/collections`

-- How many items exist?
+- How many collections exist?
-- How many items were returned?
+- How many collections were returned?

 ### 3b.
 Add a __size__ parameter in postman to change the page size